aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 	- LD1 PWR
 	- LD2 COM

-They are used by the microcontroller to give us information.
+They are used by the microcontroller to give us important information.

 And focus on the following LEDS:

 	- User LD3 I/O PE9
 	- User LD4 I/O PE10
 	- User LD5 I/O PE11